jens-limbach/SSv2-custom-sample-object/README.md

 For Account:
 1. Remove the generated "ID" field (which only holds the CAP internal ID)
-2. Add to the accountID field the following attributes:
+2. Add to the "accountId" field the following attributes:
 ```
               "descriptionAttribute": "name",
               "keyType": "FOREIGN",
 ```
-3. Change the following attributes of the accountID to true:
+3. Change the following attributes of the "accountId" to true:
 ```
               "creatable": true,
               "updatable": true,
 ```
-4. Complete the objectReference section of the accountID like given below:
+4. Complete the objectReference section of the "accountId" like given below:
 ```
 "objectReference": {
     "targetAttribute": "id",